eincioch/eShopLite-SemanticSearch/README.md

 Check the [Video Resources](#resources) for a step-by-step on how to run this project.

+> **Note:** Working with .NET Aspire in GitHub Codespaces is not fully supported yet.
+As a developer you need to perform a lot of manual steps to access the .NET Aspire portal, like changing ports to public, copy the access token and more.
+The .NET Aspire version 9.1 will improve the whole developer experience.
+We will update these steps when the version 9.1 is released.

 ## .NET Aspire Azure Resources creation

 When utilizing Azure resources in your local development environment, you need to: